FREQUENTLY ASKED QUESTIONS

 CAN YOU SCRATCH GRANITE?

 Granite is one of the hardest stones available.
 It cannot be scratched in ordinary use.
-A knife blade will not scratch granite.
+Though A knife blade will not scratch granite.
 Granite can only be scratched with specially sharpened tools designed to work with granite like tungsten and diamond tools or granite itself.

 WILL SEAMS SHOW ON THE GRANITE COUNTERTOP?